lukud/raccoon-/README.md

 ![alt tag](./pics/raccoon-scheme.png)

-The basic algorithm upon which raccoon is based has first been described by [Otto et al., 2010](http://www.ncbi.nlm.nih.gov/pubmed/20562415).
+The basic algorithm upon which raccoon builds has first been described by [Otto et al., 2010](http://www.ncbi.nlm.nih.gov/pubmed/20562415).
 However, its current implementation ([iCORN2](http://icorn.sourceforge.net)) fails to scale for genomes beyond 300-400Mb, a limitation that we seek to overcome with raccoon.
+Raccoon is implemented completely from scrach and does not build on iCorns' codebase.

 ### Instalation